Ultra-NX/UltraNX/README_ENG.md

 1. **[Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)** - Atmosphère, custom firmware for the Nintendo Switch.
 1. **[Hekate](https://github.com/CTCaer/hekate)** - Custom Nintendo Switch graphical bootloader, firmware patcher, toolkit and more.
-1. **[Ultra Tuner](https://github.com/Ultra-NX/Ultra-Tuner)** - Package for Ultra Paw (fork of Ultrahand), which allows you to fine-tune the OC parameters for your console.
+1. **[Ultra Tuner](https://github.com/Ultra-NX/Ultra-Tuner)** - Package for Ultrahand, which allows you to fine-tune the OC parameters for your console.
 In case of unstable overclocking, or if you want to increase the performance of your console, Ultra Tuner is your indispensable assistant.
 1. **[OC-Switchcraft](https://discord.com/channels/854839758815363072/1173171845139288114/1253645315429371978)**, a fork of **[OC-Suite](https://github.com/hanai3Bi/Switch-OC-Suite/)** - The overclocked atmosphere loader by B3711, allows you to squeeze the power of the Xbox One out of the N.Switch.
 Updated in time to support new Atmosphere features.